neurons9/Horus-Mavlink-Telemetry/README.md

 The "cfas" and "batt_ap" widget needs at least 3x cell height because.

 If you like my theme background image, you can find it in /THEMES/Default/ this is the place to take it.
 Dont forget to backup your original background.png.

+# Known Bugs and issues:
+1. hud horizon disapears some time
+2. latency to high?
+3. Mavlink msg are some times wraped or cutted
+4. ...